 How to avoid it: Politely decline the mint tea and even if you end up taking it, remember that it was offered to you as a gift and that you have no real obligation of buying something you neither want nor need.
 Just thank the owner and explain that it is extremely impractical to carry a carpet in your backpack!

-Morocco Travel Scam #06: The Beast Masters of Jemna El-Fna
+Travel Scams of Morocco #06: The Beast Masters of Jemna El-Fna

 In Marrakech’s main square it is perfectly normal to find people with monkeys and snakes placing them on you by force and then snatching your camera in order to take a photo of you.
 At first, you seem suspicious since there’s a chance that the beast masters might run away with your camera while they snap the shots.
 However, the real scam starts when it’s time to pay them.